-Best estimate technical provisions ("BETPs"), which are calculated in line with Solvency II regulations, represent the best estimate of the value of Irish Life Health's obligations under its policies.
+Best estimate technical provisions ("BETPs") are calculated in line with Solvency II regulations.
+The BETPs represent the best estimate of the value of Irish Life Health's obligations under its policies.

-The BETPs represent the probability weighted average of future cashflows taking account of the time value of money, using the relevant riskfree interest rate.
+Under Solvency II, the term "best estimate" is defined as the probability weighted average of future cash-flows taking account of the time value of money, using the relevant risk-free interest rate.

-The BETPs include the claims provision and the premium provision.
-The claims provision is held in respect of claims that have occurred on or before the valuation date while the premium provision includes all future expected cash flows arising from policies in force and legally obliged but un-incepted business at the valuation date.
+Irish Life Health's BETPs include the claims provision and the premium provision:

+- The claims provision is held in respect of claims that have occurred on or before the valuation date; - > The premium provision includes all future expected cash-flows arising from policies in force and legally obliged but unincepted business at the valuation date.